telerik/blazor-docs/components/grid/paging.md

 # Grid Paging

 The Grid component can page the entire data source automatically.
-You can, alternatively, hook to an event and fetch each page of data yourself.
+Alternatively, you can hook to an event and fetch each page of data yourself.

 >caption In this article: